Open Autonomous Intelligence Initiative

 Why This Matters for OAII

-OAII is concerned with open, interoperable, transparent, and accountable autonomous intelligence.
+OAII is concerned with open, interoperable, transparent, and accountable AuI.
 Temporal representation is central to all of these goals.

 For interoperability, systems need to exchange event and transformation records in ways that are not tied to one implementation’s internal clock model.
 Temporal projection allows different systems to preserve transformation structure while using different temporal reference structures.